as-ideas/oil/README.md

 }
 ```

-## SOI and POI
+## POI and SOI

-### SOI - Single Opt-In

-If you want to implement oil.js on a single site you only need the __Site Opt-In__ aka SOI.
-It stores a user's opt-in permit for the current site only.
-This is the default and apart from the common configuration no further action is required.
-Also known as domain opt-in.

-#### POI – Power Opt-In
+### POI – Power Opt-In

 In order to retrieve consent and *share it across multiple websites and domains* you will need to activate the __Power Opt-In__ aka POI.

-To instantiate oil.js with POI activated, follow these steps:
+To instantiate oil.js with POI activated, make up a name for your company group (in the example below `MyGroupName` is used), then follow these steps:

 * Setup a server where the consent cookie is stored.
 For example `any.domain.com`.
 * Upload `hub.html` from the `./release` folder, resulting in `https://any.domain.com/hub.html`
+* Create a `MyGroupName.json` and upload it in a subfolder named `poi-lists` to your server, resulting in `https://any.domain.com/poi-lists/MyGroupName.json`.
+Note the file name must be the same as the value passed in poi_group_name.
+Examples for this file can be found in `release/1.1.2/poi-lists`
-* Add the required parameters to your configuration:
+* Add the required parameters to each website configuration that should share the consent cookie:
 ```javascript
   "poi_activate_poi": true,
   "poi_hub_origin": "//any.domain.com",
   "poi_hub_path": "/hub.html",
   "poi_group_name": "MyGroupName"
 ```

-* Create a `MyGroupName.json` and upload it in a subfolder named `poi-lists` to your server, resulting in `https://any.domain.com/poi-lists/MyGroupName.json`.
-Note the file name must be the same as the value passed in poi_group_name.
-Example files can be found in `release/1.1.2/poi-lists`
+A single consent cookie will now be shared across sites that use the same `poi_hub_origin` and `poi_group_name` values.
+You can have multiple groups on the same domain.

 You are legally obliged to list all websites/companies belonging to one group.

-The consent cookie will be shared across sites that use the same `poi_hub_origin` and `poi_group_name` values.
-You can have multiple groups on the same domain if needed.
+### SOI - Single Opt-In

+If you want to implement oil.js on a single site you only need the __Site Opt-In__ aka SOI.
+It stores a user's opt-in permit for the current site only.
+Default.
+Also known as domain opt-in.

 ### Changelog